Brabounaire History, Family Crest & Coats of Arms

 Further to the south in England, Sir Nicholas Brembre (d.
 1388), was Lord mayor of London, and was the chief supporter among the citizens of Richard II.

-Important Dates for the Brabounaire family
+Early History of the Brabounaire family

 This web page shows only a small excerpt of our Brabounaire research.
 Another 105 words (8 lines of text) covering the years 1400, 1486, 1489, 1500, 1507, 1539, 1601 and 1630 are included under the topic Early Brabounaire History in all our PDF Extended History products and printed products wherever possible.